Lugus: Reconstruction

-The god Lugus was first reconstructed by Arbois de Jubainville in his monumental Le cycle mythologique irlandais et la mythologie celtique (1884).
+The god Lugus was first hypothesised by Arbois de Jubainville in his monumental Le cycle mythologique irlandais et la mythologie celtique (1884).
 Arbois de Jubainville linked together Irish Lugh, Caesar's Gaulish Mercury, the toponym Lugdunum, and the epigraphic evidence of the Lugoves.
 By 1888, Sir John Rhys had linked Lugus with Welsh Lleu.
-Initial criticism of this theory (for example, from Henri Gaidoz) gave way to what Ovist has described as "uncritical affirmation" of the existence of a pan-Celtic god Lugus.
-Over the 20th century, the theory was further elaborated.
-The long inscription from Peñalba de Villastar was first published in 1942 and, by the 1950s, it had been identified as a unique dedication to Lugus in the singular.
+Though the hypothesis of the existence of a god Lugus had some early critics in Henri Gaidoz and Camille Jullian, it quickly caught on, and was by-and-large uncritically accepted by later writers on Celtic religion.
+As early as 1912, Jullian complained of the "incredible vogue" which Arbois de Jubainville's theory enjoyed.
+Over the 20th century, the theory mainly saw further elaboration.
+The long inscription from Peñalba de Villastar was first published in 1942 and, by the 1950s it had been identified as a unique dedication to Lugus in the singular.
 In a 1982 article, Antonio Tovar cited Lugus as an exemplar of the unity of ancient Celtic culture.
 Few other Celtic gods could be said to be attested in Gaulish, Insular, and Iberian sources.

-Early doubts about Lugus were raised by Pierre Flobert (in the 1960s) and Stephanie Boucher (in the 1980s).
+Early doubts about Lugus were raised by Pierre Flobert (in 1965) and Stephanie Boucher (in 1983).
 However, scepticism about the god only entered the mainstream in the 1990s, coinciding with a wave of scepticism about the unity of the ancient Celts.
 The most important of these critiques was mounted by Bernhard Maier, in his 1996 article "Is Lug to be Identified with Mercury?".
 As well as criticising the identification of Caesar's Gaulish Mercury with Irish Lugh, Maier cast doubt on the value of the previously adduced epigraphic and toponymic data from Continental Europe.
 As Ovist put it, Maier "in effect, question[ed] the very existence of Continental Lugus".

 Scepticism about the existence of Lugus has not become consensus.
 Recent monographs on the god by Krista Ovist (2004) and Gaël Hily (2012) have reaffirmed and elaborated on Arbois de Jubainville's reconstruction.
 The strength of the epigraphic and toponymic evidence has been marshalled in defense of the hypothesis by scholars such as Ovist and Zeidler.